jaewon-cho/sdfasdf2dscf34fad.github.io/pages/research.md

 We are interested in developing novel computational methods for analyzing high throughput sequencing data.
 In particular, there has been a focus on single-cell RNAseq, but we are also interested in other types of sequencing data.

+### Gene network inference using scRNAseq data

+Since the introduction of microarrays, scientists have tried to use genome wide transcriptome data to infer gene-gene interactions.
+With scRNAseq data it becomes possible to identify groups of cells of the same type which should in principle make this task easier.
+Nevertheless, the data remains noisy and in this project in collaboration with the [Lee](https://netbiolab.org/w/Welcome_to_Network_Biology_Laboratory) lab at Yonsei University in South Korea we are using a reference guided approach to leverage the large number of interactions that have been documented in the literature.

 ### Fast unsupervised clustering

 ![SC3s flow chart](/assets/img/sc3s.png)